tildedave/tildedave.com/_posts/2014-09-07-frontend-learning-resources.md

 title: 'Frontend Learning Resources'
 ---

 So I am starting a new job on Monday with [Tilt](https://tilt.com) as a Frontend Engineer.
 In the process of doing this I've been reacquainting myself with the frontend landscape.
-In talking with a friend I realized that there is a lot of things to learn and maybe not a lot of guidance.
+In talking with a friend I realized that there are many things to learn and maybe not a lot of guidance.
 This is my attempt to compile a set of learning resources that either I found helpful or that I think I would find helpful for someone who was just beginning frontend development from a predominantly server-side role.

 This is intentionally uncomplete.
 Frontend is a rapidly changing landscape and I have been focused on other things (that are also wonderful) for the last few years.
 I understand Angular at a high-to-medium level but haven't dug in enough to consider myself proficient.
 I need to take time to evaluate Ember as it seems very good from a distance.
 So I am still learning too.